Kyou-Izumi/discord-owo-selfbot/README.md

 Please report bugs and keep on track with our announcement!

 ## Requirement
-For laptop and PC: Windows 10, Linux and MacOS
+For laptop and PC: Windows 10 or higher, Linux and MacOS

 For Android: Download and install [Termux](https://f-droid.org/en/packages/com.termux/)